mologie/blog/_posts/2017-12-25-cross-compiling-cpp-with-cmake-llvm.md

 # Extend this list by the packages you need.
 Many programs need 'linux-headers'
 # and all of them need 'alpine-sdk' when compiling.
 Search for packages with:
-# apk -X $MIRROR -U --allow-untrusted --root $SYSROOT search terms here
+# apk -X $MIRROR --root $SYSROOT --arch $ARCH search YOUR TERMS HERE
 / $ apk -X $MIRROR --root $SYSROOT --arch $ARCH \
       add alpine-sdk linux-headers YOUR ADDITIONAL PACKAGES HERE